 Colts are not all eligible to be Stallions.

-Colts eligible for stallion status must be by a registered, licensed stallion, and be out of a Section A Dales mare, and must be registered Section A displaying correct markings.
-They must also be tested clear of the FIS Gene (Foal Immunodeficiency Syndrome).
+Colts must be registered in Section A, must themselves display correct markings and must also be tested clear of the FIS Gene (Foal Immunodeficiency Syndrome).

 If you are considering buying a colt to run on as a stallion please make sure it complies to the above requirements.
-For information on testing for FIS contact the secretary.
+For information on testing for FIS contact the Secretary.

 All applications are considered in Council for suitable breeding and markings.
 Colts are not routinely inspected but the Council has the right to inspect any pony where there is documentary evidence that the pony does not conform to the breed standard or where the Council deems inspection necessary for the purposes of assessment for a stallion licence.
 The pony shall be brought to a place that the Council may decide for the purpose of inspection, and the costs of such an inspection will be the responsibility of the owner of the pony.

 Following approval by Council, the stallion owner is required to have the Stallion Vetting Form completed by a Veterinary Surgeon.
 The veterinary fee is the responsibility of the stallion owner.

 All colts will be identified by microchip and DNA profiled.

 Owners are advised that a Veterinary Surgeon will not attempt to examine an unmanageable stallion.
 Unbroken colts should be halter trained and be used to lunging.